medibloc/panacea-governance/proposals/2022-04-upgrade-v2-0-3-min-commission-rate/README.md

 Hence, please replace the old `panacead` binary with the new one and restart the daemon by following the guide below. https://github.com/medibloc/panacea-mainnet/blob/master/panacea-3/v2.0.3/upgrade.md

 If you are using the 'cosmovisor', please build the new 'panacead' binary manually and put that under the 'upgrade' directory.
-The auto-download is not supported yet because the appropriate version of the 'libwasmvm.so' must be installed as well.
+The auto-download is not supported yet because the appropriate version of the 'libwasmvm.so' must be installed manually before starting the auto-download.